mparsley1/eo-docs/README.md

 Firstly, if the cloud provider provides access to the source EO data, it may be retrieved from the object store more quickly than downloading it from the Copernicus Open Access Hub.
+This is especially true for older data, which can take up to 24 hours to retrieve from the archive.
 Other advantages in using a cloud provider to process satellite data include, the ability to scale up the processing to multiple machines in a cost efficient way, and access to the services that they provide (hosted database, serverless computing etc.) which can help to make the processing more efficient.

+## The DIAS cloud platforms

 The DIAS (Data and Information Access Services) cloud-based platforms, funded by the European Commission, was developed to facilitate and standardise the access to Copernicus data and information.